percona/pmm-doc/docs/details/advisors/checks/Develop Security Checks.md

 A check is a combination of:

 - SQL query or MongoDB query document for extracting data from the database;
 - Python script for converting extracted data into check results.
-This is actually a [starlark-go](https://github.com/google/starlark-go) script – [an extension](https://github.com/google/starlark-go/blob/master/doc/spec.md#dialect-differences) of the [original Starlark language](https://docs.bazel.build/versions/main/skylark/language.html) that adds more imperative features from the Python.
+This is actually a [Starlark](https://github.com/google/starlark-go) script – a Python dialect that adds more imperative features from the Python.
 Script's execution environment is sandboxed; no I/O can be done from it.

 All checks in the first phase (and most of the planned ones) are self-contained.
 This means that extracted data is processed on the PMM side and not sent back to the SaaS.